 Applications are accepted each fall for spring cohorts.
 Full-time tenured or probationary faculty and full-time classified or non-classified staff with leadership aspirations and a commitment to Marshall University are eligible to participate.

 Applicants must have the endorsement of their chair/direct supervisor and dean/vice-president.
-The final selection of the cohort will be made by senior administrators of the fellows program.
+The final selection of the cohort will be made by the senior administrators of the fellows program.

 - Identify faculty, staff and administrators who have leadership potential;